 What sizes and formats do you offer for your artwork?
 Currently, I have created pieces in A4 and A3 sizes, although I hope to work on larger formats in the future when I have more space.

 My original creations primarily utilize charcoal, with occasional touches of graphite.
-Additionally, I provide reproductions of my work as Giclée prints↗, which boast art gallery quality!
-These prints come in A4 and A3 sizes, and I also offer greeting cards↗ that are suitable for framing in A5 and A6 sizes.
+Additionally, I provide reproductions of my work as Fine art greetings cards & Giclée prints↗

 8. How do you price your artwork?